Roblox Coding Language: Learn Lua Scripting Basics

 a laptop with a screen

 Whether it is for gaming or game creation, Roblox has become the favourite playground for 77.7 million daily active players.
-In other words, it is user-friendly and easily accessible to one and all, from coding novices to experienced gurus.
-Whether you are going to be a game designer or a parent wanting to get kids started on code, learning Roblox basic code can help.
+It is user-friendly and easily accessible to one and all, from coding novices to experienced gurus.

 If your child enjoys playing Roblox games and would like to learn how to make such games, you’re in the right place.